Agriculture

 Harvesting and Yield

-• Dark Green Colour- The colour of the fruit changes from green to reddish pink.
-This means the fruit which is shipped is ready to harvest.
+• Dark Green Color- The color of the fruit changes from green to reddish pink.
+This means the fruit that is shipped is ready to be harvested.
 Such fruits are then sprayed with ethylene 48 hours prior to shipping.
-Slice a tomato with knife to examine the maturity.
+Slice a tomato with a knife to examine the maturity.
 If seeds are cut, the fruit is too immature for harvest and will not ripen properly.

-• Breaker Stage- Light pink colour appears on 1/4th part of the tomato.
+• Breaker Stage- Light pink color appears on 1/4th part of the tomato.
 Fruits are harvested at this stage to ensure the best quality.
-Such fruit are less prone to damage during shipment often fetch a higher price than less mature tomatoes.
+Such fruit is less prone to damage during shipment and often fetches a higher price than less mature tomatoes.

-• Pink Stage- Pink colour is observed on the 3/4th part of the fruit.
+• Pink Stage- Pink color is observed on the 3/4th part of the fruit.

 • Reddish Pink- The whole fruit turns reddish pink.
 This is ready to harvest for the local sale.

-• Fully Riped - Fruits are fully riped and soft having dark red colour.
+• Fully Riped - Fruits are fully ripe and soft and have a dark red color.
 Such fruits are used for processing.

 State